apollo-13/docker-ubuntu/README.md

     * loads settings required to initialize the container from Redis configuration database
     * set the current IP address into environment variables named *CONTAINER_IPV4_ADDRESS* and *CONTAINER_IPV6_ADDRESS*

+Build of this container is located in private Docker hub repository.
+In order to use private repositories you must provide your login credentials:

+	$ docker login

+*docker login* needs to be executed just once, as it stores the authentication key in *~/.dockercfg* for future uses.

 ## Redis configuration database ##

 A Redis database is required to store configuration settings.